dcc-cc3002/citric-liquid-5Goblins/README.md

 		NeutralPanel

+There is no method to check who activated the panel, the controller will apply the effects to the corresponding player when they land on it.

 Tests have been implemented to check any new methods and to cover all current classes and their methods.

-Most methods related to cards and battles, such as card use, defend, and dodge methods have not been implemented, ad decks and battles are not yet coded, and some of them require a game controller.

-There is no method to check who activated the panel, the controller will apply the effects to the corresponding player when they land on it.